aryanxxvii/CoinSeed-Bot/README.md

 # CoinSeed
 A simple discord bot written completely in Python for creating and managing any server's currency!
+[Invite Link](https://discord.com/oauth2/authorize?client_id=853570284916572170&permissions=519248&scope=bot)

 ## Some features:
 - Creates a server's currency when it joins.